Vardot/varbase_components/components/atoms/input/README.md

                     classes to this component.

 ## Attributes:
-* `attributes`: A list of HTML attributes for the input element.
+* `attributes`: HTML attributes for the input element.
 * `children`: Optional additional rendered elements.

 ## Slots: